The 2019 ISLE Versa Epoxy vs. the Version We Tested

-- Graphic Updates — The board got a facelift and is now available in the blue shown above, as well as a neon yellow, aqua, or white option.
+- Graphic Updates — The board got a facelift and is now available several different color and graphic options.

 - Updated Deck Pad — The latest Versa features a brushed EVA traction pad, designed to be non-abrasive when you're paddling on your knees.